firehist/angular-courses-app/README.md

 ## 00 - Introduction

-Not really a challenge but it's an howTo bootstrap the app.
+Not really a challenge but it's an 'How To' bootstrap the app.

 <details>
 <summary>Click here to expand steps</summary>